blosavio/fastester/README.md

       </h3>
       <p>
         When the benchmarks are finished running, we can generate the performance &nbsp;report.
 Sometimes it&apos;s useful to have an <span class=
-        "small-caps">html</span> file to quickly view in the browser, and other times it&apos;s useful to have a &nbsp;markdown file (i.e., to show on Github), so Fastester generates one of each.
+        "small-caps">html</span> file to quickly view in the browser, and other times it&apos;s useful to have a &nbsp;markdown file (i.e., to show on GitHub), so Fastester generates one of each.
       </p>
       <p>